semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 @## Something went wrong

-The state when something went wrong at the backend.
+We use this state, when something went wrong at the backend.
 And either we do not have any information, what exactly went wrong and where it will be repaired, or we know about the problem and inform the user about it in the most understandable form.

 ### We know that there are problems at the backend